pipobscure/pipobscure/_posts/2015-07-25-piplondon-another-brilliant-summer-picnic-on.markdown

 ---
 layout: post
-title: "> Another brilliant Summer Picnic.
+title: "Another brilliant Summer Picnic.
 On the way home the kids already planned what they are going to do next year.
 Loved it! 😀"
 date: 2015-07-25 22:06:40 Z
 tags: []